dkublik/jekyll-now/_posts/2015-4-27-gradle build phases.md

 Here
 - task method was executed again on **Project** delegate,
-- closure was passed to new task's configuration, but this time it was the doLast() method - executed with one argument: closure - which was stored as the new action, all of which can be seen in
+- closure was passed to new task's configuration, but this time it was the *doLast()* method, executed with one argument: closure, which was stored as the new action, all of which can be seen in

 ```java
 /* org.gradle.api.internal.AbstractTask */
 public Task doLast(final Closure action) {